stanmaz/BBOalert/README.md

 <b>Only BBOalert native code can be appended, not BSS data.</b> However, appending BBOalert native data to the previously imported BSS data is allowed.

+BBOalert saves a copy of the data in the clipboard.
+The data can be pasted at any time to your text editor until 'Export' button is pressed.

-BBOalert saves in its memory all the calls that were manually alerted during the game, With the 'Export' button you can copy this data to the clipboard and paste it into the text editor.
+With the 'Export' button you can copy the manual alerts to the clipboard and paste them at the end of your data file.
 The records imported this way will contain a timestamp and the deal number.
 You can retrieve from BBO the deals to review the manually alerted calls before committing the changes in your data file. <b>Manually alerted calls are not saved in the cache</b>

 ## Recommended way of using BBOalert